Travel Nepal

 underline with arrow

 Nepal’s capital city is the beating heart of the nation, and also the starting point for most travellers setting out to explore the country.
-It can feel like a chaotic introduction, where the fast-paced modern world bumps up against ancient traditions and architecture, but the city has a unique charm which makes it well worth exploring for a few days.
+It can feel like a chaotic introduction, where the fast-paced modern world bumps up against ancient traditions and architecture, but the city has a unique charm that makes it well worth exploring for a few days.

 From the peaceful stupas and temples of UNESCO-listed Durbar Square to the hectic bars and bright lights of the Thamel district, Kathmandu is a city of contrasts.
-Soak up some of Nepal’s ancient culture, experience the buzz of modern Kathmandu and try out some of Nepal’s best restaurants.
+Soak up some of Nepal’s ancient culture, experience the buzz of modern Kathmandu, and try out some of Nepal’s best restaurants.

 The Kathmandu Valley